About us

 We simply ask that you implement www.bumblebeeconservation.org bee saving strategy on all our sites.
 By planting a few bee friendly flora around your site, you can quickly get your dream glamping site up and running.
 Apply here today using our online application form.

-Starting a glamping site by going through the planning system can be next to impossible.
-In the rare case that planning is approved it will likely have cost you a small fortune with surveys, reports etc. by using us as an exempted organisation we can skirt the need for planning to get your up and running legally.
+Starting a glamping site by going through the planning system can be more difficult.
+By using us as an exempted organisation we can get you up and running legally.
 We will contact your local planning dept and inform them of your plans.

 We're looking for like minded site owners that share our ethos in conservation, we love rural sites that will provide relaxing and peaceful stays.
 Off grid isn't a problem and unlike nearly all other organisations, we don't require you live on site.
 You must provide drinking water and toilets.
 This can be bottled water and a compost loo if in a rural location.
 So whether you want to start you glamping site near your home with all the luxuries or further afield with a back to basics approach we can help.